AplaProject/apla-docs-en/introduction/faq.rst

 6. Which network nodes are eligible to become validating nodes?
  -	No, there can be only fixed number of validating nodes in the network.
 7. Who can maintain a validating node?
  -	Any network node with sufficient processing power and fail tolerance can become a validating one.
-A node can become a validating node based on voting of ecosystems, but only ecosystems that are proved by investors as genuinely functioning (by APL tokens owners) can participate in such voting.
+A node can become a validating node based on voting of ecosystems, but only ecosystems that are proved by investors as genuinely functioning (by platform tokens owners) can participate in such voting.
 Therefore, platform network implements a new consensus algorithm – Delegated Proof of Value of Ecosystems (DPoVE).
 With this algorithm it is most likely that the validating nodes will be run by major ecosystems, since it is in their best interest to maintain the network operation.
 8. What are platform ecosystems?
  -	Ecosystems are virtually autonomous software environments for creation of blockchain applications and user operations with them.
 9. Who can create an ecosystem?